gilbertchen/duplicacy/README.md

 # Duplicacy: A lock-free deduplication cloud backup tool

-Duplicacy is a new generation cross-platform cloud backup tool based on the idea of [[Lock-Free Deduplication]].
+Duplicacy is a new generation cross-platform cloud backup tool based on the idea of [Lock-Free Deduplication](https://github.com/gilbertchen/duplicacy/wiki/Lock-Free-Deduplication).
 It is the only cloud backup tool that allows multiple computers to back up to the same storage simultaneously without using any locks (thus readily amenable to various cloud storage services).

 The repository hosts source code, design documents, and binary releases of the command line version.
 There is also a Duplicacy GUI frontend built for Windows and Mac OS X available from https://duplicacy.com.